pydeep9026/taskmate/README.md

 ## 📝 Description

-Task Website is a website designed to help you manage your tasks and stay organized.
+Task Website is a website designed to help you manage your tasks and stay organized.(made for task given by ieee recruitment team)

 ## 🚀 Features